alternative diy christmas tree tent for kids

 A DIY Christmas Tree for a Festive Eco Friendly Holiday

-I’m so excited about our DIY christmas tree this year!
+I’m so excited about our DIY Christmas tree this year!
 It was a lot of fun to put together as a family and it feels perfectly festive and magical.
-My 3 year old has also been having a blast playing in and around it.
+My 3-year-old has also been having a blast playing in and around it.
 And anything that keeps that wild guy entertained is a major plus!

 Alternative DIY Christmas Tree Materials